Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Coarse-Grain Description of the Field of Two Pseudolocalized QPs

-as they were defined in and Eq.~\eqref{eq:2QP_potential} and Eq.~\eqref{eq:2QP_potential_bihar}.
-In order to save space, we will not write explicitly the expression for the sum, because both components are well specified above.
+with $V_a$ and $V_b$ as they were defined in Eq.~\eqref{eq:2QP_potential} and Eq.~\eqref{eq:2QP_potential_bihar}, respectively.
+In order to save space, we will not write explicitly the expression for the sum because both components are well specified above.
 The total potential is shown in Fig.~\ref{fig:potential}.
+The most important feature of $V(w)$ is the portion of the force acting at very large distances with potential $1/w$, which can be called ``gravitational" because of its one-to-one correspondence with the respective attraction law.